julyfun/how-to/README.md

 !!! tip "News"

     [how-to.fun](https://how-to.fun) is now available!
 This site imports how-to as a submodule, so it will automatically update as `how-to` updates!

-!!! info "Old articles here may be CSDN-like"
+!!! warning "Old articles here may be CSDN-like"

     This repo starts early and old articles here may provide not enough information for a problem, most of which are just quick-notes, yet useful and not hard to replicate.
 Recently, we introduced `template.md`, so articles written later will follow this template and try to provide more precise context for any problem.